 DIRECTOR: Alfred Hitchcock

-BOTTOM LINE: Screenwriter Ernest Lehman wrote “the Hitchcock picture to end all Hitchcock pictures” and it’s another Hitchcock masterpiece.
+Screenwriter Ernest Lehman wrote “the Hitchcock picture to end all Hitchcock pictures” and it’s another Hitchcock masterpiece.
 A tale of mistaken identity, with an innocent man (Cary Grant in his most memorable role), pursued across the United States by agents of a mysterious organization trying to prevent him from blocking their plan to smuggle microfilm (the film’s MacGuffin) which contains government secrets, out of the country.
-THE GREAT HITCHCOCK TEAM of the late nineteen fifties are all here at the peak of their artistic brilliance:
+THE GREAT HITCHCOCK TEAM of the late nineteen fifties is all here at the peak of their artistic brilliance:

 - Cinematographer Robert Burks